tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[API/FIXED] CurvyConnection.RemoveControlPoint does not unset the removed CP as a Follow-Up for the still connected CPs Others
-		[NEW] Added a button in the about window to display the publisher's page on the asset store [NEW] The following metrics are now send to Curvy's server at each import of a new Curvy version: Curvy version, Unity version, Scripting version.
+		[NEW] Added a button in the about window to display the publisher's page on the asset store [NEW] The following metrics are now send to Curvy's server at each import of a new Curvy version: Curvy version, Unity version, Scripting version
 			The collected metrics will help making decisions when it comes to maintaining Curvy's old code, and using Unity's version specific features.
 The send data is anonymous
 		[CHANGE] Made the "Generate Assembly Definition" button's icon compatible with the dark ("Professional") editor theme [FIXED] Wrong UV2 calculation when UV scale is in between 0 and 1